-Create, Open & Print Protected PDF Files with PDF DRM Security
+Create, Open & Print Protected PDF Files without passwords

 Create protected PDF files

-To create a protected PDF file, right-click on a PDF in Windows File Explorer and select ‘Make Secure PDF’.
+To create a protected PDF document with Safeguard PDF Security, right-click on a PDF in Windows File Explorer and select ‘Make Secure PDF’.

-- Stop printing, allow printing or limit the number of prints.
+- Stop printing or limit the number of prints.

 - Add dynamic watermarks to viewed and or printed pages.
 Dynamic variables replace actual user and system data when the document is viewed/printed so you only have to protect the document once for all users.